Chet Holmgren: High school career

-As a freshman at Minnehaha Academy, Holmgren averaged 6.2 points and three rebounds per game.
+As a freshman at Minnehaha Academy, Chet Holmgren averaged 6.2 points and three rebounds per game.
 His team won its second straight Class 2A state championship.
 In his sophomore season, Holmgren averaged 18.6 points and 11 rebounds per game and led his team to another Class 2A state title.
 After the season, he had success with his Amateur Athletic Union team Grassroots Sizzle at the Under Armour Association, earning tournament most valuable player honors.
 As a result, he emerged as one of the highest ranked players in the 2021 class and started receiving more NCAA Division I interest.
 In August 2019, Holmgren attracted national attention for crossing over NBA superstar Stephen Curry at Curry's own SC30 Select Camp.

 On January 4, 2020, as a junior, Holmgren recorded nine points, 10 rebounds, and 12 blocks in a nationally televised victory over Sierra Canyon School, a nationally ranked team featuring Bronny James, Brandon Boston Jr., and Ziaire Williams.
 In his junior season, he averaged 14.3 points per game, leading Minnehaha to a 25–3 record.

 As a senior, averaging 21 points and 12.3 rebounds, Holmgren won the Class 3A state title, his fourth state championship at Minnehaha.
 He was named Mr. Basketball USA, Gatorade National Player of the Year, Naismith Prep Player of the Year, Morgan Wootten National Player of the Year, a McDonald's All-American, and Minnesota Mr. Basketball.